JoeSz/Exopite-Simple-Options-Framework/README.md

     'title'             => 'Demo Metabox',
     'capability'        => 'edit_posts',              // The capability needed to view the page 'tabbed'            => true,
+    'simple'            => true,                      // Save post meta as simple insted of an array 'multilang'         => true,                      // Multilang support, required for qTranslate-X and WP Multilang
+                                                      // default: false
 );

 $fields[] = array(